 1. Sharing updates and getting feedback on my project: most of the team has a decade + of experience in payments and/or fintech.
 I use meetings with them to get a sanity check on the work in general and ask specific questions when I can leverage their expertise.

 2. Building a working relationship: my project is only ten weeks but I hope our personal or professional lives cross paths again!

 During the 1-on-1 call with my direct manager, Olivia, I share my research results and discuss next steps on the project plan created in Asana.
 Additionally, she helps provide context into how I can align my work with the sales and marketing strategy.
 This conversation helps me move my work forward and prepare for review meetings with Weavr’s CEO, Alex Mifsud.

-At 6pm, I wrap up work by sharing my latest project files and then I switch over to completing London Business School course work.
-My courses compliment my internship, including electives on topics such as the Future of Work and Managing Growing Businesses.
+At 6pm, I wrap up work by sharing my latest project files and then I switch over to completing London Business School coursework.
+My courses complement my internship, including electives on topics such as the Future of Work and Managing Growing Businesses.

-Intern at Jelly, the fastest-growing costing tool for chefs in London
+Intern at Jelly, the all-in-one platform for chefs in professional kitchens

 My alarm goes off, I wake up and I go for a run in Hyde Park if London’s lovely weather allows it.
 When I get home I shower, have my breakfast, and get ready for the day.

 I live on the west side, so I take the Central Line to Bank and then walk to the offices, which are located on the top floor of a building in Bermondsey St, the nicest street in the London Bridge area!

 When I arrive at the office, I first check my email and slack messages.
 Every day at 9.15 we have a 15-minute call with the commercial team to discuss how we are doing in terms of sales and lead generation.
 As the company scales, we continuously monitor and test our growth channels to optimize them.